BatchClayderman/generalReviewComments/README.md

 There should be an order number at the beginning of each section and subsection title.

-### 简称使用不当

-The abbreviations of the academic terms are not used correctly.
-Each academic term should be given its full name with the corresponding abbreviation when it first appears in each section, followed by its abbreviation.

 ### 结论太长

 The Conclusion section is a little long and includes subsections.
 Normally, there should be no subsections in the Conclusion section.
 Please consider creating a subsection entitled Summary in the Results and Discussion section, moving the content of the current Conclusion section to the Summary subsection, and inserting a new Conclusion section after the Results and Discussion section with brief paragraphs concluding the whole work and presenting possible future research directions.